Professor Anne Lytle

 Methods can include:

 - 360 degree feedback instruments on leadership style and/or competencies

 - personality inventories

 - small and large group discussions

 - content sessions

-Especially in the area of managing people, Anne focuses on the development of concrete action plans with accountability for each participant to maximise the sustainability of behavioural change.
+Professor Lytle focuses on the development of concrete, specific action plans with accountability for each participant, especially in the leadership arena, to maximise the sustainability of behavioural change.

 As in all of Professor Lytle’s training and development initiatives, she strives to deliver value to her clients beyond the fun and informative workshop.
 The main objective is to create visible behavioural change for each participant.

 There is no question that sustainable behavioural change in any competency area is not easy.
 It requires practice and repetition to reprogram the neuronal pathways in the brain.
-In all of her workshops, Dr Lytle attacks this problem head-on.
-She encourages participants to engage in the practice of “doing something differently” through the creation of concrete action plans which promote accountability.
+In all of her workshops, Professor Lytle attacks this problem head-on.
+She encourages participants to engage in the practice of “doing something differently” through the creation of concrete, action plans that promote accountability.